tzulitai/mr-libsvm/README.md

 Installation and Building
 ----------------
+A prebuilt jar is provided at `prebuilt/mr-libsvm.jar`.

+Otherwise, you can re-compile by following the steps below:

 	git clone https://github.com/tzulitai/mr-libsvm.git	// download code from Github cd mr-libsvm						// move to project root directory mvn clean install					// build with maven

-The compiled jar file is at *target/mr-libsvm.jar*.
+The compiled jar file will be at `target/mr-libsvm.jar`.

 Usage
 ----------------